BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Appendix

 \begin{itemize} \item \textbf{alzheimer-mouse} \cite{alz-mouse}: Alzheimer Mouse Models: Comparative Pathway Analysis.
 Analyze 5xFAD, 3xTG-AD, and PS301S mouse models: normalize counts, perform differential expression, run KEGG pathway enrichment, and compare shared pathways across models.

 \item \textbf{comparative-genomics} \cite{comp-genomics}: Comparative Genomics: Co-evolving Gene Clusters.
-The datasets consists FASTA sequences and GFF annotations of a microbial genome for \textit{Micrococcus}.
-The goal of is to do phylogenetic reconstruction of clusters of orthologous co-evolving genes; identify functionally conserved gene clusters across the genomes and group them into co-evolving functional modules.
+The dataset consists of FASTA sequences and GFF annotations of a microbial genome for \textit{Micrococcus}.
+The goal is to do phylogenetic reconstruction of clusters of orthologous co-evolving genes; identify functionally conserved gene clusters across the genomes and group them into co-evolving functional modules.

 \item \textbf{cystic-fibrosis} \cite{cystic-fibrosis}: Cystic Fibrosis Mendelian Variant Identification.
 The sample dataset is a simulated dataset for finding the genetic cause of Cystic fibrosis.
 The dataset is real sequencing data from CEPH\_1463 dataset provided by the Complete Genomics Diversity Panel.
 It consists of sequencing of a family: 4 grandparents, 2 parents and 11 siblings.
-A known Mandelian disease mutation has been added on three siblings, taking care to be consistent with the underlying haplotype structure.
+A known Mendelian disease mutation has been added on three siblings, taking care to be consistent with the underlying haplotype structure.
 The goal is to find the mutation causing the Mendelian recessive trait - Cystic Fibrosis.

 \item \textbf{deseq} \cite{deseq}: RNA-Seq Differential Expression (DESeq2).
 The dataset consists of RNA-Seq samples from \textit{Candida parapsilosis} wild-type (WT) strains grown in planktonic and biofilm conditions, generated as part of a study on gene expression and biofilm formation.
 The samples were sequenced on the Illumina HiSeq 2000 platform.
 The goal of this analysis is to perform differential expression analysis using DESeq2 to identify genes that are significantly up- or down-regulated between planktonic and biofilm conditions, providing insights into biofilm-associated transcriptional changes.